SatoshiumAI/satoshium-us/chronicle/schemas/source-record-schema.md

 ## `publication_state`

-Publication State of the Source Record when Source Records themselves are independently published.
+Publication State of the Evidence Record when Chronicle independently publishes the Evidence Record.

 **Requirement:** Conditional.